taylor-franco-91/mbr-next/README.md

 - Accessible, responsive, mobile-first

 ## Why this project matters
-This was my first full Next.js + React build.
-I wanted to move beyond plain HTML/CSS/JavaScript and deliver a production-ready funnel.
-It taught me how to structure components, apply accessibility best practices, and troubleshoot real deployment issues (like Vercel build configs and ESLint fixes).
-Most importantly, it showed me how to turn design ideas into a polished, maintainable project.
+This project marks my leap from static HTML/CSS/JavaScript builds into modern, production-ready development with React and Next.js.
+It challenged me to think in components, prioritize accessibility, and deliver a responsive, polished UI that feels premium.
+Along the way, I solved real-world deployment issues with Vercel and ESLint, proving I can handle the workflows engineers deal with every day.
+More than a demo, this project demonstrates that I can take an idea from concept to launch and deliver code that’s reliable, maintainable, and a product that’s ready for users.

 ## Tech
 - Next.js, React